FlamedDogo99/EaglerMobile/README.md

 ## Installation

-The easiest way to use Eagler Mobile is to use a userscript application such as Greasemonkey.
-However Eagler Mobile is plain JavaScript, so you can easily deploy it in other ways as well.
+The easiest way to use Eagler Mobile is to use a userscript application such as Greasemonkey, however since Eagler Mobile is plain JavaScript you can easily deploy it in other ways as well.
 As an example we've included `eaglermobile.ef.js` which can be run as a mod on [EaglerForge](https://github.com/eaglerforge/EaglerForge).

 If you want to download the source, no building is required.
 The best way to download the source is with Git: